Poetry & play-writing prizes

 Previously known as the John Kinsella & Tracy Ryan Poetry Prize, the prize is open to those in statu pupillari in the University of Cambridge.
 The prize will be awarded for an original, previously unpublished verse composition in any form, of not more than 500 lines in length.
 Candidates may enter more than one poem.
 The prize will be a single award of £500, though a shared prize may be awarded in the event of two equally appropriate candidates.
 The winning poem will be published in The Churchill Review.

 The prize will not be awarded if no entries are of adequate quality; it will not be awarded twice to the same person.
 The judges may, if they wish, make honourable mention of another entry or entries.
 The prize will be administered jointly by the Faculty of English and Churchill College.
-There will be three judges, one from the College, one from the Faculty, and one external judge who will normally be a practising poet.
+There will usually be three judges, one from the College, one from the Faculty, and external judges from Salt Publishing.

 The Methuen Marlowe Other Prize

 The Methuen Marlowe Other Prize is open to those in statu pupillari in the University of Cambridge.
 It will be awarded for an original, unperformed play of any length.
 Candidates may enter more than one play.
-The Prize will be a single award of £500, though a shared prize may be awarded in the event of two equally appropriate candidates; the Prize will not be awarded if no entries are of adequate quality.
+The Prize will be a single award of £500 and £100 worth of drama books from Methuen Drama, though a shared prize may be awarded in the event of two equally appropriate candidates; the Prize will not be awarded if no entries are of adequate quality.
 The winning play will also be staged by the Marlowe Society.

 The Prize may not be awarded twice to the same person.
 Adjudication will be in two stages.
 A shortlist will be selected by a panel consisting of one appointed by Churchill College, one by the Marlowe Society and one from Methuen Drama.